When Is A Reverse Mortgage Not Right For You?

 Living Accommodation Options

 This is a tough choice, and is similar to downsizing.
 Choosing to leave your home and move into a retirement community or assisted living is a large decision, and one that is not made easily.
-Should you be facing this choice, and you want to leave your home or are considering in the near future, then a reverse mortgage is not going to be the best choice for your financial needs.
+Should you be facing this choice, and you want to leave your home or are considering in the near future, then a reverse mortgage may not going to be the best choice for your financial needs.

 Is A Reverse Mortgage A Good Fit For You